MiniMax-AI/VTP/README.md

 print("Label probs:", [f"{p:.4f}" for p in text_probs[0].tolist()])

 # ---------------------------------------------------------------------------------------
-# use it as ssl feature extractor; linear probing 85.7
+# use it as an ssl feature extractor; linear probing 85.7
 # ---------------------------------------------------------------------------------------
 with torch.no_grad(), torch.autocast("cuda"):
     # get last layer features (cls token + patch tokens)